REZ3X/ArcHive-Landing/README.md

 - `components/home/ArcHiveDescription.tsx`: Describes ArcHive.
 - `components/home/Footer.tsx`: Contains the footer section.

+## Disclaimer

+Please note that the responsive design is still a work in progress and may not function correctly on all devices.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: